 Design Technology: We use reclaimed materials (junk and paper) to make models throughout the year.
-By building on skills children have their models may have more significant requirements, e.g. an opening door, four windows, wheels that do/don't move etc. Design work takes place daily, during 'role play' conversions and design technology weeks.
-We also ask children to participate in construction challenges linked to the theme e.g. make a bridge for a Billy goat that stands up using masking tape and a single sheet of paper!
+By building on skills children have their models may have more significant requirements, e.g. an opening door, four windows, wheels that do/don't move etc. We also ask children to participate in construction challenges linked to the theme e.g. make a bridge for a Billy goat that stands up using masking tape and a single sheet of paper!